sarwarbhuiyan/kafka-alter-rf/README.md

                           Default:
   -e, --execute         Execute the plan
-  -f, --file=<file>     File to export reassignment json to -h, --help            Show this help message and exit.
+  -f, --file=<file>     File to export reassignment json to -fr, --force      Force reassignment even if the replication factor is met -h, --help            Show this help message and exit.
+  -pr, --preferred-rack=<preferredRack>
+                        Preferred rack for leaders
   -r, --replication-factor=<replicationFactor>
                         New replication factor
   -t, --topic=<topic>   Topic to alter replication factor on